After that emotional episode in Gary’s office,

 “So you got off scot free.”

 Roger Stone intervened.
-“Courtney, where did you marry your first wife?”
+“Courtney, where did you marry your

 “I don’t remember.”